 **** Mayberry on the Web ****

-This TAGSRWC online group is organized and overseen by webmaster Allan “Floyd” Newsome and Keith “Col. Harvey” Brown.
-You can check out the fun and sign up for free at: http://imayberrycommunity.com.
+This TAGSRWC online group is organized and overseen by webmaster Allan “Floyd” Newsome with big help from Keith “Col. Harvey” Brown.
+You can check out the fun of this online community and sign up for free at: http://imayberrycommunity.com.

 There’s a new episode every Tuesday (and you can watch and listen live during tapings on Monday evenings).
-Past episodes are in an online Archives in case you want to listen to or view ones you’ve missed.
-(As of this week, there have been 624 episodes since Allan started the podcasts in 2008!).
+As of this week, there have been a whopping 693 episodes since Allan started doing the podcast in November 2008!
+Past episodes are in an online Archives in case you want to listen to or view classic installments you’ve missed.

-TAGSRWC’s official page on Facebook so far has over 250,000 Likes and almost that many followers!
+TAGSRWC’s official page on Facebook has over 250,000 Followers.
 You can find us at www.facebook.com/tagsrwc.
 If you haven’t already dropped by the page, we hope you’ll check it out sometime when you have the chance.
 We invite you to become a TAGSRWC Facebook Friend!

-We also have links in our “Liked by this Page” section to the pages of several TAGSRWC chapters on Facebook (including the Gomer and Goober Pyle Comic Book Literary Guild), as well as to Facebook pages of Mayberry Days®, the Andy Griffith Museum, TAGS actors and others..
+We also have links in our “Liked by this Page” section to the pages of several TAGSRWC chapters on Facebook), as well as to Facebook pages of Mayberry Days,® the Andy Griffith Museum, TAGS actors and others.

-Even grumpy ol’ Ben Weaver has his own Facebook page at www.facebook.com/weaversdepartmentstore.
+Even Ben Weaver has his own Facebook page at www.facebook.com/weaversdepartmentstore.
 It features all the latest in Mayberry items and merchandise news.

 In case you’re not familiar with MeWe, it’s similar to Facebook.
 It’s just smaller and a bit calmer.
 It has no ads.
 So, it’s more along the lines of a quiet street like Willow or Woods Way as compared to the hustle and bustle of Main Street in downtown Mayberry. (“You’re on my foot!
 You’re on my foot!”)
-So, if you’re looking to “relax, slow down, take it easy,” check out some of the TAGSRWC groups on MeWe.
+If you’re looking to “relax, slow down, take it easy,” then you might want to check out some of the TAGSRWC groups on MeWe.